meta-introspector/gline-rs/Readme.md

 For those interested, it can also help getting a deep understanding of GLiNER's operation.

+## 📌 Latest News

+### 🎉 Version `1.0.0` is out !
+Following extensive testing across various environments, `gline-rs` is now considered ready for production!

+### ⚠️ Broken builds with `0.9.x`

+Due to missing pins in `ort` prior to the rc.10 release (see [this issue](https://github.com/pykeio/ort/issues/399)), some builds may have broken with `gline-rs` 0.9.4 and earlier.
+Version 1.0.0 prevents this by explicitly pinning the transitive dependency (until it adopts `ort` rc.10).

 ## 💡 Background and Motivation

 Common drawbacks of machine learning systems include cryptic implementations and high resource consumption. `gline-rs` aims to take a step toward a more maintainable and sustainable approach. 🌱